saraglenn/bikesharing/README.md

 The Citi Bike System Data was downloaded from https://citibikenyc.com/system-data

 Pandas was used to change the datatype of the tripduration oclum from an integer to a datetimes datatype, then exported as a csv.
 Tableau was then used to create the visualizations.

+## Analysis

+The data was manipulated in Jupyter Notebook to create a converted bikesharing dataframe.

+"C:\Users\scath\bikesharing\Images\bikesharing_df.png"